vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-fresh-start.md

 ### Honesty

 Do we believe that honesty is the bedrock of good relations and good decisions?
-How does honesty relate to other values like integrity, fair- ness, respect and caring?
-If we want to have honest money, how can we structure its creation so the process is open to deliberation by our repre- sentatives?
+How does honesty relate to other values like integrity, fairness, respect and caring?
+If we want to have honest money, how can we structure its creation so the process is open to deliberation by our representatives?
 How can we assure our new money system provides honest information for making decisions about creation and destruction?

 Do WE, collectively need to set standards for truth-telling by our major